-Historic Cemetery Preservation Programs
+B. Historic Cemetery Preservation Programs

-While many states, including Maryland, administer state-funded grant programs that include cemetery preservation work as an eligible activity, only five (detailed below) maintain grant programs for the exclusive benefit of historic cemeteries.
+While many states, including Maryland, administer state-funded grant programs that include cemetery preservation work as an eligible activity, only five (detailed in the table on page 32) maintain grant programs for the exclusive benefit of historic cemeteries.
 Of these, only four have ever received funding and only one (Virginia) is dedicated solely to the preservation of historic African American cemeteries.